 20 Awesome Facts About the Golden Gate Bridge

-On this date in 1937, San Francisco’s Golden Gate Bridge opened to the public.
+On May 27, 1937, San Francisco’s Golden Gate Bridge opened to the public.
 Here are a few things you might not have known about the oft-photographed structure.

 1. IT WAS FIRST PROPOSED IN 1872.